lurchmath/cust-parse-test/plan.md

     - alphabetically least JSON parsing leads to right association in most cases (which is good for conditional, f.ex., and irrelevant for associative stuff)
+    - when you say how to write a variable, that's how it will be written in ANY language
  - Also add to the overview documentation the procedure for adding new concepts and tests to the example converter, which is:
     1. Add a new `addConcept()` call to the `example-converter.js` file, with